Dorkbot-Manchester/dorkbot-manchester.github.io/README.md

 How to add Dorkbot events
 --------------------------------------------------------
-This website is generted by jekyll, and automatically builds when someone (maybe you!) pushes a new version to github.
+This website is generted by jekyll, and automatically builds when someone (maybe you!) pushes a new version to GitHub.

 The entries for each Dorkbot live in the _posts directory, and are named as YEAR-MONTH-DAY-DORKBOTNUMBER.html.